atom-bowl/Atom_Bowl/README.md

 # ⚛️ Atom Bowl

-**Atom Bowl** is a fast, clean, browser-based question platform designed for **National Science Bowl (NSB)** preparation and it also contains live NSB-like buzzer rooms and game clock settings using Firebase.
+**Atom Bowl** (current version 0.9) is a fast, clean, browser-based question platform designed for **National Science Bowl (NSB)** preparation and it also contains live NSB-like buzzer rooms and game clock settings using Firebase.
 It focuses on realism, speed, and accuracy along with low latency servers designed for the pros.

 ![Demo](docs/data/introduction.gif)